 Modified examination paper.
-The standard paper is modified to make it accessible to people with severe visual impairments.
-Diagrams and other images may be simplified or removed.
+The standard paper is modified to make it accessible to people with severe vision impairments.
+Diagrams and other images may be simplified or removed and it is enlarged to A3.
 Tasks that involve drawing diagrams are replaced by other tasks of a similar demand.